Decorating Outdoors Coastal Style

 In “the dream house in my head” that I have decorated a hundred times over the last 30 years, I am giddy that I can finally put all those dreaming ideas into real every day living.

-I also want to be able to use decorative items inside and out – no fussiness, just functional, stylish pieces that won’t break my budget and that can easily be moved outdoors to transform the gazebo that is over the water for an impromptu party if a fitting occasion pops up.
+I also want to be able to use decorative items inside and out – no fussiness, just functional, stylish pieces that won’t break my budget and that can easily be moved outdoors to transform the gazebo that is over the water for dining alfresco if a fitting occasion pops up.

 Since my kitchen and living room were under construction and the weather warm enough to dine alfresco, I decided to take my Pier 1 finds to do just that… cozy up the gazebo that sits out on the water for a family dinner over the holiday weekend.